 ImageMagick Terminal Commands

-Below is a table of commands and tools that can be used with ImageMagick.
+Below is a table of commands and tools that ImageMagick can use.

 Command | Definition |